Trey Barnes, CFP®

 Trey has a bachelor’s degree in business administration from the University of Kansas.

-Trey was named to Forbes’ 2021 Best-In-State Wealth Advisors list, ranking #7 in Kansas and to Barron’s 2021 Top 1,200 Advisors list, ranking #3, also in Kansas.
+Trey was named to Forbes’ 2021 Best-In-State Wealth Advisors list, ranking #7 in Kansas and to Barron’s Top 1,200 Advisors list, ranking #3 in 2021 and #5 in 2020, also in Kansas.
 He is a member of the Financial Planners Association of Greater Kansas City.